 Student & Early Career Development

-ASME’s Student & Early Career Development Sector (SECD) works to serve engineering students at all levels from K-12 through undergraduate and graduate students, as well as young professionals.
+ASME’s Student & Early Career Development Sector (SECD) works to serve engineering students at all levels from undergraduate through graduate students, as well as young professionals.
 The SECD Sector delivers on this mission through a host of programs designed to help students and early career engineers engage with their chosen profession and with one another - programs designed to engage, excite, and empower that rising new generation.
-The SECD Sector is composed of the Student Programming Committee, the Early Career Engineer Programming Committee, and the ASME E-Fests (Engineering Festivals) Steering Committee.
+The SECD Sector is composed of the Student Programming Committee, the Early Career Engineer Programming Committee, and the ASME E-Fests® (Engineering Festivals) Steering Committee.

 To learn more about volunteer opportunities in ASME’s technical divisions, please reach out to email@example.com.